 This course is the first of a two-course sequence that develops a deeper understanding and appreciation of the basic concepts of mathematics.
 Emphasis is placed on sets, logic, number bases, elementary number theory, introductory algebra, measurement including metrics, and problem solving.
 Upon completion, students should be able to communicate orally and in writing these basic mathematical concepts.
-This course has been approved to satisfy the Comprehensive Articulation Agreement general education core requirement in natural sciences/mathematics.
+Under the CAA, this course satisfies the general education Mathematics requirement for the AA and AFA degrees.
+It does not satisfy the general education Mathematics requirement for the AA and AFA degrees.
+It does not satisfy the general education Mathematics requirement for the AA and AFA degrees.
+It does not satisfy the general education Mathematics requirement for the AA and AFA degrees.
+It does not satisfy the general education Mathematics requirement for the AS degree

-MAT 141A Mathematical Concepts I Lab

-ts I Lab 0 2 0 1
+MAT 141A Mathematical Concepts I Lab 0 2 0 1